-HEALTH While research suggests a beneficial increase to 15,000, a longstanding general goal of 10,000 steps per day is recommended for the average person.
+HEALTH Maintaining a healthy weight can improve your cognitive function and prevent metabolic syndrome.
+While research suggests a beneficial increase to 15,000, a longstanding general goal of 10,000 steps per day is recommended for the average person.
 That works out to about five miles.
 By contrast, 1,000 to 3,000 is considered sedentary.
 Unfortunately, some desk jockeys fall below that — especially if they spend long hours in front of computers in home offices.
-According to fitness advisors, a reasonable goal is to increase average daily steps each week by 500 per day until you can easily average 10,000 per day.
+According to fitness advisors, a reasonable goal is to increase daily steps by 500 each week, until averaging 10,000 per day.

 Get moving!
 There are many pedometers, fitness trackers, and watches to keep track of your steps for you.
 Some fit into your shoes; others strap on your wrist or clip onto your arm/waistband.
 If you have an iPhone running the latest iOS (at least iOS 10), you can count your steps without a watch.

 More than 20 million people in the UK are physically inactive, according to a report by the British Heart Foundation. —BBC News

 Activate the feature within the Apple branded Health app.
 Here is the amazing thing: Your iPhone has already been keeping track; historical data is auto-populated.
 With most of the other health modules, interaction is necessary.
 You may need to download an app, register and launch it to activate settings or enter information.
 For keeping track of your steps, just keep your phone with you.

 Other smartphones may have similar features.
 Here is how to reveal how many steps you have been taking in the Apple Health app: